NYC-Based Social Worker

 Teaching & Pedagogy

 Kelsey has guest lectured at Fordham University Graduate School of Social Service, Columbia University School of Social Work, and NYU Silver School of Social Work.
-Throughout her doctoral program, she has prioritized honing teaching skills through the Advanced Track of Columbia’s Teaching Development Program (TDP), fellowships within Columbia’s Center for Teaching and Learning (CTL), and TAships within Columbia School of Social Work Master’s-level courses (each listed below).
+Throughout her doctoral program, she has prioritized honing teaching skills through the Advanced Track of Columbia’s Teaching Development Program (TDP), fellowships within Columbia’s Center for Teaching and Learning (CTL), and TAships and Instructor of Record positions within Columbia School of Social Work Master’s-level courses (each listed below).

 Teaching Appointments